A “holdover tenant” is a tenant who remains in the property they are renting after their lease has ended.

 A landlord may be awarded a money judgment in tenant-holding-over cases if the court finds that the tenant was personally served.
 Click here for more information on service.

-Judicial Eviction Procedure
+Court procedure: Judicial Eviction Procedure

-The court will then issue a summons notifying the tenant to appear in court on the stated day.
+The court will then issue a summons telling the tenant to appear in court on the stated day.
 The constable or sheriff will serve the court summons on the tenant, subtenant, or assignee on the property, or on their known or authorized agent.
-If none of those persons can be found, the sheriff or constable will post a copy of the summons in a conspicuous place on the property.
-Where tenant, sub-tenant, or assignee has also been sent a notice by first class mail, the posting of the summons will be conclusively presumed to be sufficient service to support a judgment to restore the property to the landlord.
+If none of those persons can be found, the sheriff or constable will post a copy of the summons in a clearly visible place on the property.
+If the tenant, sub-tenant, or assignee has also been sent a notice by first class mail, the posting of the summons will meet the service requirement to allow a judgment to restore the property to the landlord.

 If either the landlord or the tenant fails to appear at the eviction hearing, the judge may decide to postpone the hearing for not less than six or more than ten days after the date stated in the summons.

-If the tenant has not moved out within the time ordered, the landlord may request that the court issue a "warrant of restitution" directing the sheriff to allow the landlord to repossess the property and move the tenant's belongings outside of the property.
-The sheriff must be present during the actual eviction, however, he will not participate in physically moving tenant's possessions.
+If the tenant has not moved out within the time ordered, the landlord may request that the court issue a "warrant of restitution."
+A warrant of restitution tells the sheriff to allow the landlord to repossess the property and move the tenant's belongings outside of the property.
+The sheriff must be present during the actual eviction; however, he will not participate in physically moving tenant's possessions.
 That is the landlord's responsibility.

 If the landlord does not request a warrant of restitution within 60 days of the court’s order for the tenant to leave (or from the expiration date of any stay of execution), the judgment for possession will no longer be valid.
-If the landlord does not exercise a warrant of restitution within 60 days of the date the warrant was issued, the judgment for possession will no longer be valid.

 The appeals court will then schedule a date for the hearing within five to fifteen days after the appeal is filed.
 Notice must be served on the other party or their counsel within at least five days before the hearing.
 Read the Law: Md.
 Code, Real Prop. § 8-402